Logarithmic double ramification cycles: Introduction

-Let $\theta$ be a nondegenerate stability condition of type $(g,n)$ and degree 0 as defined in Section \ref{mlbsc}.
-The data of $A$ and $\theta$ determine a canonical subdivision which we construct here.
+Let $\theta$ be a nondegenerate stability condition of type $(g,n)$ and degree 0 (as defined in Section \ref{mlbsc}).
+The data of the vector $A = (a_1, \dots, a_n)$ and $\theta$ together determine a canonical subdivision which we construct here.
 The subdivision $\widetilde{\Sigma}^\theta$ defines the log modification

+from \eqref{eq:intro_resolve_aj}.
 We will require the following notation for the construction:

 $\bullet$ For a quasi-stable graph $\Gamma$, let $\vec E(\Gamma)$ be the set of \emph{oriented edges} of $\Gamma$.
 The natural map has fibers $\{\vec e, \cev e\}$ of size two, the two orientations on a given edge $e$.
 For $\vec e \in \vec E(\Gamma)$, we write if $\vec{e}$ is incident to and points \emph{towards} $v$.
 A \emph{cycle} $\gamma$ on $\Gamma$ is a collection of oriented edges forming a cycle without self-intersection.